charlie-grayson/WBA/python/pc_setup.md

 The config.cfg needs to be edited using your preferred editor.
 One approach is to use notepad.

-Use the same Windows Command Prompt and type the following, where ">" represents the windows prompt and should not be copied.
+Use the same Windows Command Prompt and type the following:

 ```
 >notepad config.cfg